Aberfeldy, Perth and Kinross

 Written by Emelie|

-The cold and the colours of autumn make Scotland even more beautiful than you would imagine.
-That makes it perfect for hiking season.
+The crispness and the colours of Autumn make Scotland even more beautiful than you would imagine.
+That makes it perfect for the hiking season.

 The best view comes after the hardest climb

 The colder seasons in Scotland tend to bring out the most dramatic scenery, misty mountains, golden hills, and white-tipped peaks.

 So if you are looking for an adventurous trip when you're planning what to do in Scotland this year, then look no further.